felixyau/Inu/README.md

 # Inu

-The heroku server is forced to sleep from 12am - 6 am.
+The heroku server is forced to sleep 6 hours a day.
 Please refresh the page if you face a 504 gateway error.
 Unfortunately, it does not work on mobile broswer currently.

 A fullstack instagram clone. https://redditclone-seven.vercel.app/